 Start with a the Keyword Search to Find the Class

-AcclaimIP returned 912 results.
+AcclaimIP returned 349 results without any other filters.
 I was hoping for a few more, but this might work.
-Scanning the class titles and hierarchy I found H04W4/02 which looks pretty close, and G06Q30/0261 which seems like it's also in the same wheelhouse as my invention.
-I do note that in the figure above, the query window is obfuscated, but I ran the query above (the ""mobile device" AND (location NEAR3 monitoring) AND drive AND walk AND promotion" query).
+Scanning the class titles and hierarchy I found H04W4/02 which looks pretty close, and G06Q30/0629 which seems like it's also in the same wheelhouse as my invention.
+I do note that in the figure above, the query window is obfuscated, but I ran the query above.

 Expand Your Results

 The likelihood that my technology will perfectly fit my guessed keywords is low (remember the vagaries of human language).
 So I am going to do two things...

 - Remove the keyword restrictions (1) --> I deleted the keywords from the query window.